Back to Blogs

-Are you having a hard time paying your mortgage as a direct result of the COVID-19 pandemic?
+Are you having a hard time paying your mortgage as a result of a hardship?
 If so, you’re not alone.
-Fortunately, because of the CARES Act, you can request protection from missing mortgage payments by applying for mortgage forbearance.
+Fortunately, you can request protection from missing mortgage payments by applying for mortgage forbearance.

 What is Mortgage Forbearance?